- Asked by: Michael Matheson, MSP for Central Scotland, Scottish National Party

 Current Status:

-To ask the Scottish Executive whether the Scottish Prison Service has purchased any land or property in Scotland over the last five years; if so, (a) where, (b) why the purchase was made and (c) at what cost.
+To ask the Scottish Executive whether any land has been transferred from the Scottish Prison Service in each of the last five years; if so, where, why and to whom the transfer was made, and what the value of the land was.

 Answer

 I have asked Tony Cameron, Chief Executive of the Scottish Prison Service to respond.
-His response is as follows:No land has been purchased over the last five years.
+His response is as follows:No land has been transferred from the Scottish Prison Service in the last five years.

 - Asked by: Michael Matheson, MSP for Central Scotland, Scottish National Party